How Mobility Bathrooms Promote Independent Living

 If you, or someone you know, is living with a disability or struggles with their mobility, then even the simplest daily task can become stressful and tiring.

-Bathing is a particular area of concern and ensuring the user has facilities that will encourage them to try and live an independent life is vital.
+Bathing is a particular concern and ensuring the user has facilities that encourage them to live an independent life is vital.
+It’s often the one room people start to avoid, or rush through, because it just doesn’t feel safe anymore.

 Whether you install a full mobility bathroom from scratch, such as a wet room, or make modifications to an existing bathroom, there are many ways in which the works can help promote independent living.

-Here are a few ways in which mobility bathrooms can help its users find a level of independence again.
+Here are a few ways in which mobility bathrooms can help their users regain a sense of independence.

 Adding Grab Rails & Handles

-If the primary user of the bathroom has a level of mobility but struggles with standing up by themselves or maybe has some vision problems, then bathrooms can be incredibly problematic.
+If the primary user of the bathroom has limited mobility or struggles to stand up by themselves, or has vision problems, then bathrooms can be incredibly problematic.

 Due to their nature, bathrooms can be dangerous and scary places for people who have mobility difficulties.
-They can be slippery for a start, while smaller bathrooms can also give users little space.
+They can be slippery to start, and smaller bathrooms can also leave users with little space.

 Adding handrails and grab bars to your mobility bathroom is a significant first step in making the user feel secure and encouraging them to use the bathroom independently.

-Work with them to devise the best locations for them – this can be a very specific from one person to the next, depending on physical attributes and amount of mobility they have.
+Work with them to devise the best locations for them.
+This can vary greatly from one person to the next, depending on physical attributes and the amount of mobility they have.
+When they’re in the right place, you feel the difference straight away.

-Once in position, they can be encouraged to bathe alone, knowing that handles and bars are in place to help lift themselves up and down, steady themselves if standing for a period of time and to offer balance when stepping in and out of showers or bath tubs.
+Once in position, they can be encouraged to bathe alone, knowing that handles and bars are in place to help lift them up and down, steady them if standing for a period of time and provide balance when stepping in and out of showers or bathtubs.
+It removes that hesitation before every movement.

 Add A Folding Shower Seat

 It can be hard for people who struggle to be on their feet for any period of time to take a shower.
-This is not just a personal hygiene problem, but it can also damage their self-esteem if they are not able to bathe regularly.
+This is not just a personal hygiene problem; it can also damage their self-esteem if they are unable to bathe regularly.

 Once your handles and grab bars are in place, try adding a folding seat to the shower.

-This allows the user to sit down while taking a shower, giving them confidence and security and allowing them to actually enjoy showering again.
+This allows the user to sit down while showering, giving them confidence and security and helping them enjoy showering again.
+No rushing.
+No worrying about your legs giving way halfway through.

-What’s more, is that it can simply be folded away if other people are using the shower.
-It’s a small but vital piece of equipment when trying to give some independence back.
+What’s more, it can be folded away if other people are using the shower.
+It’s a small but vital piece of equipment when trying to regain some independence.

 Walk-in Baths & Low-Level Shower Trays

-Traditional bathrooms are generally not great for those who struggle with their mobility.
-Thankfully, there are affordable solutions which can really help making bathing so much easier.
+Traditional bathrooms are generally not great for those who struggle with mobility.
+Thankfully, there are affordable solutions that can really make bathing much easier.

-Bath tubs now come in many different styles which promote independence through improved mobility.
-Some, for example, have a small door opening to allow the user to walk in with minimal step up required.
+Bath tubs now come in many styles, promoting independence through improved mobility.
+Some, for example, have a small door opening that allows the user to walk in with minimal steps.
+That one change alone can take away a lot of worry.

-Both of these solutions can work great for people who struggle with mobility, be it through a disability or perhaps old age.
+Both of these solutions can work well for people who struggle with mobility, whether due to a disability or old age.
+They’re often the first step people take before moving to a full wet room and for many, they’re more than enough.